 The following are prohibited:

-3. Saddle, pack, or draft animal on trails which are not open to use by horses.
+Possessing or using a saddle, pack, or draft anima; on developed trails which are not open to use by horses.

-4. Hitching, tethering or hobbling a horse or other saddle or pack animal closer than 50 feet from a stream or body of water.
+Hitching, tethering or hobbling a horse or other saddle or pack animal closer than 50 feet from a stream or body of water is prohibited.

 Learn more about why regulations may be necessary in wilderness